jadeforrest/blog/content/posts/2022-07-01--project-manager-weekly-rituals/index.md

 One thing to watch out for is many engineering teams work on a person per project.
 The more you can use the team as a unit of delivery for your projects, the better.
 This is a deeper topic, so I won't go into a lot of detail now, but in general, when I see project plans that specify what each person is doing, I view that as a sign that the project is unnecessarily brittle.
 And a team that is overly specializing, and not doing enough knowledge sharing.
 This can be appropriate for small companies, but otherwise, I tend to discourage it.
 If I see fractional allocation of "resources" in a project, I typically scream, take a lighter out of my bag, set my hair on fire, and run out of the room.
 The fewer projects you're managing, the better you'll do with them, so that's another argument for teams focusing on fewer projects.

 People ask if you need a week by week project plan if you're on a team that has two week long sprints.
 Of course it is up to you, but I would do it week by week.
 Otherwise, you have very little visibility into whether things are on course or not.
 If I were doing it on a two-week long sprint cadence I would tell the team, this is a plan showing whether or not we could demo this by Friday every week.

+You can read some more advice on [week by week project plans](/weekly-project-plans/).

 ## What should your risk registry look like?